The Latest on the 75 Pennsylvanians Arrested in the Jan. 6 Attack on the US Capitol

 Brian Sizer – Ellwood City

-Sizer was arrested in November 2022 on charges including entering a restricted building, disorderly conduct in the Capitol, and in a restricted building.
+Sizer pleaded guilty in January 2023 to charges including entering a restricted building, disorderly conduct in the Capitol, and in a restricted building.
 His wife, Julia Sizer, was also arrested for participating in the attack.
+He is reportedly working on a plea deal with prosecutors.

 Julia Sizer – Ellwood City